nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Creating a new module: `module add`

-Adds a new module to TAB3
+Adds a new module to TAB

 Format: `module add <module name>`

 Examples:
-* `module add CS2103`: Adds module CS2103 to TAB3
+* `module add CS2103`: Adds module CS2103 to TAB
-* `module add CS2100`: Adds module CS2100 to TAB3
+* `module add CS2100`: Adds module CS2100 to TAB

 ### Creating a new task for a specific module: `module add task`